 Workers’ compensation insurance: Required in almost every state for pet care businesses that have employees, workers’ comp can cover medical costs for work injuries.

-Errors and omissions insurance: Also called professional liability insurance, this policy can cover legal fees of lawsuits related to your work performance.
+Errors and omissions insurance (E&O): Also called professional liability insurance, this policy can cover legal costs of lawsuits related to your work performance.

 Are you ready to safeguard your pet care business with a business owner’s policy?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.